Near-critical Ornstein--Zernike theory for the planar random-cluster model: Introduction

 Our argument is limited to the two-dimensional model as this is the only case where the near-critical behaviour of the random-cluster model has been established.
 We believe that the same strategy may be implemented in general dimension for fixed~$p < p_c$, where all RSW arguments may be replaced by finite-energy constructions, to reprove the results of \cite{campaninonioffevelenikozrandomcluster}.

-We conclude this introduction by mentioning that the switch between the Ornstein--Zernike regime and polynomial decay characterizing criticality was studied in~\cite{MichtaSlade} in the context of the \emph{massive simple random walk}.
-In this work, the authors obtained precise results on the asymptotic decay of the Green function of the random walk, using precise computations involving Bessel-type representations of the Green function.
+We conclude this introduction by mentioning that the crossover between the Ornstein--Zernike regime and polynomial decay characterizing criticality has been investigated in two different contexts.
+In~\cite{MichtaSlade}, the authors obtain precise results on the asymptotic decay of the Green function of the massive random walk on $\Z^d$, using precise computations involving Bessel-type representations of the Green function.
+Closer to our result, the recent~\cite{LiuSlade} establishes a uniform formula for the two-point function of various \emph{high-dimensional} statistical mechanics models, including Bernoulli percolation in dimension $d \geq 15$.
+The result is more precise in this setting, as the authors identify the polynomial exponent of the critical term, arising from the mean-field behaviour of high-dimensional percolation.